Ryze110/STAND-Net/README.md

 ## Project Overview

-STAANet is a deep learning framework based on Spiking Neural Networks (SNN) and attention mechanisms for EEG signal denoising.
+STAND-Net is a deep learning framework based on Spiking Neural Networks (SNN) and attention mechanisms for EEG signal denoising.
 This project is specifically designed to remove various physiological artifacts from EEG signals, including EMG (electromyography), EOG (electrooculography), and ECG (electrocardiography) interference.

 ## Key Features